syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 **Optimizing the identical images**

-The pptxDoc library allows you to optimize the memory usage for the duplicate images while converting the PowerPoint pptxDoc to PDF document to reduce the document size.
+The presentation library allows you to optimize the memory usage for the duplicate images while converting the PowerPoint presentation to PDF document to reduce the document size.

-The following code sample demonstrates how to optimize the duplicate images while converting a PowerPoint pptxDoc to PDF document.
+The following code sample demonstrates how to optimize the duplicate images while converting a PowerPoint presentation to PDF document.

 {% tabs %}

 {% highlight c# %}

-//Load the PowerPoint pptxDoc to convert.
+//Load the PowerPoint presentation to convert.
 IPresentation pptxDoc = Presentation.Open("Sample.pptx");

 //Enable the include hidden slides option in converter settings.